jsenv/core/README.md

 [![build](https://travis-ci.com/jsenv/jsenv-core.svg?branch=master)](http://travis-ci.com/jsenv/jsenv-core)
 [![codecov](https://codecov.io/gh/jsenv/jsenv-core/branch/master/graph/badge.svg)](https://codecov.io/gh/jsenv/jsenv-core)

-> Developper tool providing a unified workflow to write JavaScript for the web, node.js or both at the same time. jsenv is designed to be reusable on different project.
+> Collection of developments tools providing a unified workflow to write JavaScript for the web, node.js or both at the same time. jsenv is designed to be reusable on different project.

 ## Introduction

-`jsenv` is a collection of developper tools.
-A github organization named jsenv is the root of all github repositories related to jsenv.
-Most github repositories got a corresponding package published on npm.<br />
+`jsenv-core` is the entry point where you can find most of the code and the documentation.<br />
-`jsenv-core` is the main entry point where you can find jsenv documentation.
+`jsenv` is a github organization used to manage repositories.
+Most repositories have a corresponding package published on npm.<br />

 ## How to use

 The list below presents what tool jsenv provides.
-They are independent, you can use only some of them.
+They are independent, you can use them according to your needs.

 - start a server sending self executing html source for every file of your project.<br/>
   — see [browser explorer server](./docs/browser-explorer-server/browser-explorer-server.md)